 All EDLC libraries offer free access to computers with a range of software packages, broadband internet and both colour and black and white printing.
 Some of our libraries also have scanners which you can use.
 It is advisable to book ahead to be sure that a scanner is available.
 WiFi is available in all EDLC Library.

 Local publications for sale

 We offer a range of books and publications about the local area for sale which can be useful gifts.

 Newspapers and magazines

-Our libraries take a range of newspapers, magazine and periodicals which you can consult and read in the library.
-We also offer free access to some online newspaper resources and the digital magazine service, Zinio.
+Our libraries carry a range of newspapers, magazine and periodicals which you can consult and read in the library.
+We also offer free access to thousands of digital newspapers on PressReader, other online newspaper resources and our digital magazines and comics.